 Angel Rodriguez, M.Ed.

-Angel Rodriguez has served the San Bernardino Community College District as Senior Director of Marketing, Public Affairs & Government Relations since 2016.
-In 2021, Governor Gavin Newsom appointed him to serve on the California Student Aid Commission, the nation's largest state-run financial aid agency, administering $2.7 billion in grants for California students.
-Previously, Rodriguez was Associate Director of State and Regional Government and Community Relations at the University of California, Riverside, from 2014 to 2016.
-In 2012, he served as Strategic Communications Specialist for a college attainment initiative by the Bill & Melinda Gates Foundation, National League of Cities, and City of Riverside Mayor’s Office.
-Rodriguez held multiple positions at the Greater Riverside Chambers of Commerce from 2008 to 2012, including Government Affairs Manager, Communications Manager, and Community Development Coordinator.
-Additionally, he is a member of the Civil Rights Institute of Inland Southern California Board of Directors.
-He earned a bachelor’s degree in public service and political science and a master's degree in higher education administration and policy from the University of California, Riverside.
+Angel Rodriguez is the Associate Vice Chancellor of Government Relations & Strategic Communications for the San Bernardino Community College District.
+In this role, he oversees the legislative advocacy strategy, organizes public awareness campaigns, and manages grant administration for SBCCD.
+Governor Gavin Newsom appointed him to serve on the California Student Aid Commission in 2021, the largest state-run financial aid agency in the U.S., distributing $3 billion in grants to make college affordable to students and their families.
+Previously, Rodriguez served as the Associate Director of State and Regional Government and Community Relations at the University of California, Riverside, from 2014 to 2016.
+In 2012, he was Strategic Communications Specialist for a college attainment initiative by the Bill & Melinda Gates Foundation, the National League of Cities, and the City of Riverside Mayor's Office.
+From 2008 to 2012, Rodriguez held multiple positions at the Greater Riverside Chambers of Commerce, including Government Affairs Manager, Communications Manager, and Community Development Coordinator.
+Rodriguez is a member of the Civil Rights Institute of Inland Southern California Board of Directors and the Campaign for College Opportunity Advisory Council.
+A first-generation student, Rodriguez earned a bachelor's degree in public service and political science and a master's in higher education administration and policy from the University of California, Riverside.